 That won’t prevent you from being able to buy health insurance through the marketplace or exchange instead, but you’ll want to keep a couple of things in mind before you decide to go that route:

-Should the above describe your situation, and should you be under 65 and should you lose your employer-sponsored health insurance when you retire, you’ll qualify for a special enrollment period via the health insurance marketplace (if the open enrollment period has ended).
+Does the above describe you?
+Are you going to lose your employer-sponsored health insurance when you retire before age 65?
+If so, you’ll qualify for a special enrollment period via the health insurance marketplace.

 Are you planning to start a family soon?
 If the answer is yes, this is a good thing to include in the discussions you have (with yourself or with your loved ones) regarding which health plan may be right for you.